-As discussed above, DigiCert's CA private keys are activated by PED Key entry and PIN into the PIN Entry Device (PED) as described in Section 5.2.1.2.
-The private key is activated by use of the blue PED key and the black PED key during a scripted, videotaped and witnessed key generation or certificate signing ceremony.
+DigiCert's CA private keys are activated according to the specifications of the cryptographic hardware manufacturer during a scripted, videotaped and witnessed key generation or certificate signing ceremony.

 Subscribers are solely responsible for protection of their private keys.
 DigiCert maintains no involvement in the generation, protection or distribution of such keys.
 DigiCert suggests that its subscribers use a strong password or equivalent authentication method to prevent unauthorized access and usage of the subscriber private key.
 See also Section 6.4.